THE

 ‘necessary’ in the second rupa

-helps us in the removal of ambiguity.
-The
+helps us in the removal of ambiguity. the

 words ‘pervasive presence’ and ‘pervasive absence’ refer to the